CylonicRaider/basebot/MANUAL.md

 ## Installation

+1. The presence of a working [Python](http://www.python.org/downloads) installation is silently assumed.

-1. First of all, the dependency of the library, [`websocket-client`](http://pypi.python.org/pypi/websocket-client/) has to be installed (if it is not as yet).
+2. First of all, the dependency of the library, [`websocket-client`](http://pypi.python.org/pypi/websocket-client/) has to be installed (if it is not as yet).
 For that, either download and extract the source archive from the linked page and run the `setup.py` file, or —